DeerTrap/PUBG-Battlepoint-FarmBot/README.md

 Open cmd in the folder with the python script(afkbot1.py) make sure the config file is in that folder as well. type "python afkbot1.py" into cmd and it will run.

-Donate via bitcoin or payal for continued development
+# Donate via bitcoin or payal if you want

 Bitcoin address : 1HdwLpdB47TkSJrr1X5sPHnioH5ssJbdMW